realmagicgreen/magicgreen11ty/src/pages/about-us.md

 # Who

-We are a network of communication professionals, with a solid experience producing communication tools, who feel the need to make something meaningful and necessary.
+We are a network of communication professionals, with a solid experience producing content and communication tools, who feel the need to make something meaningful and necessary, to contribute to build a better, less harmfull, more sustainable world.

 We'd like to give a contribution to push the world toward the right direction.
 Help us spread the message.